DC-BENCH: Dataset Condensation Benchmark: Empirical studies

 \subsection{Data augmentation}

 We start by evaluating dataset condensation methods using our benchmark with five augmentation strategies: DSA, AutoAugment, RandAugment, ImagenetAug, and no augmentation.
-Note that the change only affects \textbf{the evaluation of the condensed datasets}: If a method applies data augmentation during synthetic dataset training (DSA, DM, and TM), we keep them enabled.
-The results are visualized in Figure \ref{fig:different-augmentation}.
+Note that our empirical study is conducted from the end user perspective: i.e. we treat the generation of condensed dataset as blackbox, and apply different augmentations during the evaluation of the condensed datasets The results are visualized in Figure \ref{fig:different-augmentation}.
 We observe that \textbf{applying the right data augmentation during evaluation significantly improves the performance} of model trained on the condensed dataset.
 For example, on CIFAR-10 and IPC=10, the test accuracy of DC, DSA, DM and TM increases by 6.56\%, 9.4\%, 5.2\% and 10.2\% respectively.

 One interesting comparison is between DC and DSA.
 Their only difference is that DSA applies augmentation during both synthetic dataset training and evaluation, whereas DC does not use any augmentation~\cite{zhaodc, zhaodsa}.
 In our experiment, we found that \textbf{the performance of DC is largely underestimated, due to misalignment in the evaluation protocol}.
 After applying the best augmentation, DC's performance increases by up to 6\%.
 On the other hand, when data augmentation is disabled during evaluation, the performance of condensed dataset trained by DSA drops to a similar level of DC in many cases.